 Our discussion and analysis of our financial condition and results of operations are based upon our financial statements, which have been prepared in accordance with GAAP.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
 Changes in the economic environment, financial markets and any other parameters used in determining such estimates could cause actual results to differ.
-Our critical accounting policies, including those relating to the valuation of our investment portfolio, are further described in the notes to the financial statements and in Note 2 to the financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2010 and in the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2011, which were filed with the SEC on March 8, 2011 and August 4, 2011, respectively.
+Management considers the following critical accounting policies important to understanding the financial statements.
+In addition to the discussion below, our critical accounting policies are further described in the notes to the financial statements.
 See Note 2 to the financial statements for a description of recently issued accounting pronouncements.